centino90/Advance-Database-Documentation/README.md

       ```SQL
          -- create triggers for 8 tables that has modified_at field.
 This will update all fields based on the current timestamp of when the session is ran.
          CREATE TRIGGER up_artc_ma
-            BEFORE UPDATE ON articles_comment
+            AFTER UPDATE ON articles_comment
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;

          CREATE TRIGGER up_artr_ma
-            BEFORE UPDATE ON articles_reply
+            AFTER UPDATE ON articles_reply
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;

          CREATE TRIGGER up_art_ma
-            BEFORE UPDATE ON articles
+            AFTER UPDATE ON articles
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;

          CREATE TRIGGER up_as_ma
-            BEFORE UPDATE ON author_subscription
+            AFTER UPDATE ON author_subscription
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;

          CREATE TRIGGER up_sch_ma
-            BEFORE UPDATE ON schools
+            AFTER UPDATE ON schools
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;

          CREATE TRIGGER up_subj_ma
-            BEFORE UPDATE ON subjects
+            AFTER UPDATE ON subjects
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;

          CREATE TRIGGER up_us_ma
-            BEFORE UPDATE ON users
+            AFTER UPDATE ON users
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;

          CREATE TRIGGER up_usd_ma
-            BEFORE UPDATE ON users_detail
+            AFTER UPDATE ON users_detail
-            FOR EACH ROW SET NEW.modified_at = CURRENT_TIMESTAMP;
+            FOR EACH ROW SET OLD.modified_at = CURRENT_TIMESTAMP;
       ```
       <details>
       <summary>Show more...</summary>